alpas/alpasdev/src/main/resources/docs/http-request.md

 <a name="cookies"></a>
 ### [Retrieving Cookies](#cookies)

-You read the cookies from an incoming request, use the `cookie` method on the `HttpCall` object.
+To read the cookies from an incoming request, use the `cookie` property of the `HttpCall` object.

 <span class="line-numbers" data-start="8">